S.R. Harnot: Personal life

-Harnot was born in village Chanawag, tehsil Seoni, Shimla district.
+Harnot was born in village Chanawag, Tehsil Seoni, Shimla District.
 While growing up he faced a lot of financial constraints, but eventually had a successful career.
 He worked at the Himachal Pradesh Tourism Development Corporation for 36 years till 2013, retiring as Deputy General Manager.
 Prior to that, he had worked for some time at the Industries Department.

 Harnot holds an MA in Hindi, a BA (Hons) in Hindi, and a Diploma in PR, Advertising and Journalism.

 Harnot's son Girish Harnot is an actor, writer, and director.

 Works

 Harnot is the author of several short story collections.
-These include Panja, Aakashbel, Peeth Par Pahad, Jeenkathi Tatha Anya Kahaniyan, Mitti Ke Log, and Dus Pratinidhi Kahaniyan.
-His novels include Hidimb (2011) and Nadi rang jaisi ladki (2022).
+These include Panja, Aakashbel, Peeth Par Pahad, Darosh tatha anya kahaniyaan, Jeenkathi Tatha Anya Kahaniyan, Mitti Ke Log, Lytton Block Gir Raha Hai, Keelein, Bhaga Devi ka Chaighar.
+Nadi gayab hai, Dus Pratinidhi Kahaniyan and Aadhar chayan kahaniyan.
+His novels include Hidimb (2011)and Nadi rang jaisi ladki (2022).
 He has also written certain works based on culture and travel in Himachal Pradesh.
 These include Himachal ke mandir aur unse judi lok kathayein (1991); Himachal at a glance (2000), and Yatra: Kinnaur, Spiti, Lahaul, aur Manimahesh par sanskritik aur aetihasik yatraein (1987).